philiptran/eks-3tier/README.md

 ```
 cp terraform/example.tfvars terraform/terraform.tfvars
 ```
 Then modify the file as you see fit.

+For EC2 key pair, generate OpenSSH key and configure in Terraform for importing into AWS instead of using AWS console to create EC2 key pair.

+~~For EC2 keypair, choose PEM format and then generate the OpenSSH key format for the public key as follow.~~ ~~ssh-keygen -y -f eks_jh.pem > eks_jh.pub~~
+~~For PPK file, puttygen eks-jh2.ppk -O public-openssh -o eks-jh2.pub~~

 ### Create the DB Credentials Secret in AWS